 - Negative match – Your ads will not show if a search term contains the keyword you defined as negative.
 For example, if you enter your negative match keyword with a minus sign, such as -purple point, then your ads will not be triggered when users search for purple point.
 By default, the negative terms are phase matched.
 If you want to blacklist a particular term, you can add brackets at the beginning/end of the phrase, such as -[red car].
 By doing so, even if you bid “car” as broad match, your ads won’t be shown with the query “red car”.
-Gemini supports both negative exact match and negative phrase match.
+Native & Search supports both negative exact match and negative phrase match.
 You can define the negative match types in the bulksheet.

 Example Use Case of Match Types, Keywords & Searches¶